-Some other distributions use SSH to run some commands on the target host. openSUSE Leap can also use this method.
+Some other distributions use SSH to run certain commands on the target host. openSUSE Leap can also use this method.
 The Kdump user on the target host must have a login shell that can execute these commands: mkdir, dd and mv.
 Example:

 '''

-KDUMP SAVEDIR=ssh://TARGET HOST/path/to/dumps
+KDUMP_SAVEDIR=ssh://TARGET_HOST/path/to/dumps

 '''